 Focus on data availability

 MSPs need network data, performance data, and more to predict cloud outages.
 Also, data is needed to perform the basic managed services operations.
 For example, MSPs often manage the IT infrastructures of their clients remotely.
-For doing so, they need performance and monitoring data at all times.
+For doing so, they always need performance and monitoring data.
 It helps an MSP to find shortcomings in the IT infrastructure and fix them before a service issue occurs.
-MSPs need a solution that can maintain data availability at all times.
+MSPs need a solution that can always maintain data availability.
 It is why many MSPs prefer redundant data storage so they can perform basic operations even during a cloud outage.
 It will ultimately boost the service availability as basic tasks will be completed irrespective of a power outage.

 Many organizations rely on only a single cloud provider.
 Cloud providers offer many microservices that are essential for a business.
 Even if an organization uses a single cloud provider, a cloud outage isn’t the end of the world.
 If a proper backup is created, you will have the required information to work with even during a cloud outage.
 MSPs should look for automated solutions to create data backups alongside workflows and projects.
 MSPs need to do the same with the data of their clients.
 When MSPs ensure high data availability, they can gain observability into the IT infrastructure of the clients.